diogo-adao/minitalk/README.md

 It will display its PID:
 PID: 12345

-# Send a message from the client
+# Open a new terminal and send a message from the client
 ./client 12345 "Hello World!"

 The server will receive and print: